-Before deciding whether to buy term or permanent life insurance, consider policy cost and potential savings that may be available.
-Also keep in mind that your insurance needs will likely change as your family, job, health, and financial picture changes, so you'll want to build some flexibility into the decision-making process.
+Before deciding whether to buy term or permanent life insurance, consider the policy cost and potential savings that may be available.
+Also keep in mind that your insurance needs will likely change as your family, job, health, and financial picture change, so you'll want to build some flexibility into the decision-making process.
 In any case, here are some common reasons for buying life insurance and which type of insurance may best fit the need.

-Mortgage or long-term debt: For most people, their home is one of their most valuable assets and also the source of their largest debt.
+Mortgage or long-term debt: For most people, the home is one of the most valuable assets and also the source of the largest debt.
 An untimely death may remove a primary source of income used to pay the mortgage.
 Term insurance can replace the lost income by providing life insurance for the length of the mortgage.
 If you die before the mortgage is paid off, the term life insurance pays your beneficiary an amount sufficient to pay the outstanding mortgage balance owed.

 Family protection: Your income not only pays for day-to-day expenses, but also provides a source for future costs such as college education expenses and retirement income.
-Term life incurrence of twenty retirement income.
-Term life insurance of twenty years or longer can take care of immediate cash needs as well as provide income for your survivor's future needs.
+Term life insurance of 20 years or longer can take care of immediate cash needs as well as provide income for your survivor's future needs.
 Another alternative is cash value life insurance, such as universal life or variable life insurance.
 The cash value accumulation of these policies can be used to fund future income needs for college or retirement, even if you don't die.